tcmxx/UnityTensorflowKeras/README.md

 - For more information including installation and usage instructions, go to [Document](Documents/Readme.md).

 ## Future Plan:
-We plan to keep this repo updated with latest game related machine learning technologies for the course every year.
+We might or might not update this repository.
+But it will try to keep it up with Unity ML-Agents at least.

 Possible future plans/contributions:
 * Updating [KerasSharp](https://github.com/tcmxx/keras-sharp), maybe with some basic recurrent NN.
 * More example environments.
-* Better API for in game usage and keep updated with Unity ML-Agents API.
 * More algorithms including: Complete baseline PPO from ML-Agents(Curiosity Module and GAIL), Deep Q Learning, Deep Mimic, Evolved Policy Gradient, Genetic Algorithms and so on.
-* Improving the logging tool.
-* Graphic editor for neural network architecture

 ## License
 [MIT](LICENSE).